 “One day you will,” Diggle reassures him.
 But then Oliver says that he thinks he already burned or rather “napalmed” that particular bridge.
 So I’m shaking my head.
 Because obviously he means Laurel.
 Like they were ever the right fit.
 I just don’t buy that.
 Especially since when Diggle first walked over, Oliver was talking about how much he was hurting right then.
 And even Diggle agrees with me, because he tells Oliver that when he meets the right person, he’ll “be ready for her”.
 Clearly Diggle isn’t an Oliver/Laurel shipper right now.
 He’s just not considering Thea for obvious reasons.

 Well, it’s squee time, because Oliver and Tommy have a final scene together.
 Tommy takes all of the blame for the uncomfortable dinner upon himself.
 He finally tells Oliver what his father did.
 Oliver can’t believe it.
 He demands to know why Tommy didn’t say anything.
 (As in, aren’t we friends?
 Why didn’t you tell me?!!)
 And we can all guess why – shame, jealousy, and several other emotions Tommy isn’t “used to feeling”.
+Not to mention the fact that Oliver is never around (except at the wrong moment)!
 Oliver actually says, “My trust fund is your trust fund.”
 WOW.
 Can your trust fund be my trust fund too?
 But Tommy rejects the easy solution, and asks in earnest for a job.
 Of course Oliver gives it to him, but not without playing with him a little: “you’re probably the right guy for the job”.
 And Tommy wants dental.

 AND THEN THEY HUG!

 And Tommy can tell that Oliver is upset.
-Oliver tells him that he and Helena “had a falling about”, but he’s sure that he’ll be seeing her again.
+Oliver tells him that he and Helena “had a falling out”, but he’s sure that he’ll be seeing her again.

 So, lots of Oliver/Laurel unpleasantness, but more than enough Tommy/Laurel goodness and Oliver/Tommy goodness to make up for it.
 And of course, for those of you that have seen 1.09, it’s goodness through and through.